 The series kicked off with an opening Sept.
 9 in the library’s West Reading Room and will continue through Nov.
 20. The opening featured a keynote address by Edmund Wehrle, professor of history, titled “’No Problem of Human Destiny is Beyond Human Beings’: John F. Kennedy and the Spirit of the 1960s.”

-The program series will continue with a look at early ‘60s music during “The Spirit of Motown,” a free program that will be presented at 2 p.m.
-Sept.
+The program series continued with a look at early ‘60s music during “The Spirit of Motown,” a free program presented on Sept.
 14 in the Tarble Arts Center Atrium, EIU.
-Illinois Humanities Council speaker Jose Sandoval will present the music and story behind Motown records and the city of Detroit, known as Motown U.S.A.
+Illinois Humanities Council speaker Jose Sandoval presented the music and story behind Motown records and the city of Detroit, known as Motown U.S.A.

-An Extravaganza of 1960s Fashion, Music and Dance will be presented at 7 p.m.
+An Extravaganza of 1960s Fashion, Music and Dance was presented at 7 p.m.
 Oct.
 9 in the Grand Ballroom of the Martin Luther King Jr. University Union.
-Attendees are encouraged to dress up as their favorite 1960s personalities, watch a runway fashion show accompanied by popular music of the decade and participate in a ‘60s dance lesson.

 The program series includes a full schedule of lectures, film screenings, musical performances and panel discussions on a variety of topics that look at the achievements, tragedies, triumphs, extraordinary personalities, and everyday lives of average people in the 1960s.
 Many of Eastern’s faculty and students will be featured speakers and presenters.